July 17, 2017

 What is Gout?

-Usually, uric acid is filtered out by the kidneys and expelled in urine.
-But with gout, the uric acid builds up in the body and eventually forms needle-like crystals.
-The crystals then start to collect in the joints, most commonly in the joint of the big toe.
-But it is certainly possible for those uric acid crystals to collect in the ankle.
+Uric acid is usually filtered out by the kidneys and expelled from the body as urine.
+In the case of gout, uric acid builds in the body to form needle-shaped crystals.
+The crystals gather in your joints, most commonly in the big toe, contributing to significant discomfort.

-Symptoms of Ankle Gout
+What Are the Symptoms of Ankle Gout?

 - Pain – While a sprained ankle may be tender, gout is usually extremely painful.
 Many patients find it difficult to even walk during a gout attack.

 - Stiffness – Many patients report that their ankle joint will become stiff when a gout attack occurs.
 It may start with a dull ache that turns into severe stiffness.